mariko-poyo/capstone/galapagos_monitor/README.md

 * Revised timeout to 5s.
 * Set a more reasonable range for y-axis in temperature chart.

+**Current Commit:**
+* Further cleaning
+* Implemented remove tracking button and revised chart color logic.
+* Implemented simple cookies.
+Need to be improved for reopening tracking list
+* Implemented config file for backend.
+Will work on frontend javascript soon.

 **TODO:**
 * **Improve CSS**
 * ~Memory operation interface on frontend.~ Improve for long read/write memory operations.
 * Find a way better than using alert for warning messages.
 * Implement more error checking.
-* Remove tracking board button in control panel
+* ~Remove tracking board button in control panel~
-* Cookies for current setting saving
+* ~Cookies for current setting saving~
 * Output error log to log file
 * Simplify current terminal output

 #### Opened Issues:
 * Cannot edit properties of x-axies ticks.
 Need to reformat time, limit range for first 10 values, and larger font size.
-* ~CSS looks really bad for less resolution web page.~
-* Wish to enable cookies to save tracking list.
-Should be pretty easy, but low priority.
+* Tab does not have limit and replacement logic at this moment.
+If there are too many tracked boards, the table tab may have something wrong.
+* Time zone issue for offline logic.